Canopies For Schools

 Lean-to School Canopies

 If your canopy is to go against your existing buildings, you may have the option of affixing to the building, often called the ‘lean-to’ option.
-These canopies attach to the existing building using the building for support on one side or more.
+A lean to canopy attaches to the existing building using the building for support on one side or more.
 Then the steel, timber or aluminium posts support on the outside edge or wherever necessary.

 As with freestanding canopies, you can add side panels, shutters, light and heat for use in the colder months depending on the design you choose.